 Examining Your Collected Data

-After collecting information about your app, it is time to take a look at what you collected.
+After collecting information about your app, you need to examine what you collected.
 Even though every instrument is different, they have several things in common.
-This chapter describes common tasks that are used to help you examine the information you have collected.
+This article describes common tasks that are used to help you examine the information you have collected.

-Resymbolication is often necessary when building on one machine and testing performance on another.
+You may need to manually locateg a dSYM file when you build on one machine and test performance on another.
 To correctly display symbols in trace documents, Instruments needs access to the specific symbol files that were generated when the executable you are testing was built.

 Viewing the Collected Data in the Track Pane